ts-pro/vue3-composition-api-style-guide/README.md

 - Router

 ## Project
+### JavaScript or TypeScript ?
+Aou are feel free to choose.
+We use TS because it makes code strict, safe and more autocomplete friendly.
+But it is not necessary to use TS for reading this guide, examples are compatible with JS, there are bit TS syntax can be met.

+### setup() or <script setup> ?
+If you are using build tools ( vite, webpack, rollup, etc... ) it's better to use <script setup> notation, because it offers you many [advantages](https://vuejs.org/guide/introduction.html#composition-api).
+But here we cover styles trying not to be tightly coupled to this style, you can use components with manually written setup() as well.

 ### Dictionary
 - _component_ - *.vue file.
 Contains html & js defineComponent function.
 - _page_ - component which is referred by router.